patrikx3/ramdisk/README.md

 # double persistence (current, previouse, saves every 20 minutes)
 # load on boot, plus at shutdown and suspend it saves

-sudo npm install -g p3x-ramdisk
+sudo npm install -g p3x-ramdisk --unsafe-perm=true --allow-root

 # install
 # if you need less/more memory, add -s 1024 or even more, 10GB is good :)